Presidency of James K. Polk

-The presidency of James K. Polk began on March 4, 1845, when James K. Polk was inaugurated as President of the United States, and ended on March 4, 1849.
-He was a Democrat, and assumed office after defeating Whig Henry Clay in the 1844 presidential election.
+James K. Polk served as the 11th president of the United States from March 4, 1845, to March 4, 1849.
+A Democrat, Polk assumed office after defeating Whig Henry Clay in the 1844 presidential election.
 Polk left office after one term, fulfilling a campaign pledge he made in 1844, and he was succeeded by Whig Zachary Taylor.
 A close ally of Andrew Jackson, Polk's presidency reflected his adherence to the ideals of Jacksonian democracy and manifest destiny.

-Polk was the last strong pre-Civil War president, having met during his four years in office every major domestic and foreign policy goal set during his campaign and the transition to his administration.
+Polk is regarded as the last effective pre-Civil War president, having met during his four years in office every major domestic and foreign policy goal set during his campaign and the transition to his administration.
 Polk's presidency was particularly influential in U.S. foreign policy, and his presidency saw the last major expansions of the Contiguous United States.
 When Mexico rejected the U.S. annexation of Texas, Polk achieved a sweeping victory in the Mexican–American War, which resulted in the cession by Mexico of nearly the whole of what is now the American Southwest.
 He threatened war with Great Britain over control of the Oregon Country, eventually reaching an agreement in which both nations agreed to partition the region at the 49th parallel.

 Polk also accomplished his goals in domestic policy.
 He ensured a substantial reduction of tariff rates by replacing the "Black Tariff" with the Walker tariff of 1846, which pleased the less-industrialized states of his native Southern United States by rendering less expensive both imported and, through competition, domestic goods.
 Additionally, he built an independent treasury system that lasted until 1913, oversaw the opening of the U.S. Naval Academy and of the Smithsonian Institution, the groundbreaking for the Washington Monument, and the issuance of the first United States postage stamp.

 Polk did not closely involve himself in the 1848 presidential election, but his actions strongly affected the race.
 General Zachary Taylor, who had served in the Mexican–American War, won the Whig presidential nomination and defeated Polk's preferred candidate, Democratic Senator Lewis Cass.
-Scholars have ranked Polk favorably on lists of greatest presidents for his ability to promote, obtain support for, and achieve all of the major items on his presidential agenda.
+Scholars have ranked Polk favorably for his ability to promote, obtain support for, and achieve all of the major items on his presidential agenda.
 However, he has also been criticized for leading the country into war against Mexico and for exacerbating sectional divides.
 Polk has been called the "least known consequential president" of the United States.